 A: The Code and Ethics Standards speaks to occupational therapy personnel about fabricating or falsifying documentation.
 You may only document on services that you have personally provided.
 Your signature on the documentation attests to the accuracy of the information contained in that note.
 Code and Ethics Standards principle to consider: 6C.

 Q: My supervisor has asked me to go back and re-create my notes and records on a patient I saw more than 2 months ago.
 I do not have copies of my notes.
 Can I do this?

 A: The Code and Ethics Standards states that you should not use any form of communication that is false, fraudulent, or deceptive.
 If you have billing records or notes that explain the dates and times you saw a particular patient, you can write a note stating that information.
 If you do not have notes and cannot remember what you did and what type of progress an individual made, then it is unethical to make something up.
 Code and Ethics Standards principle to consider: 6C.<>

 Americans with Disabilities Act (ADA)

-I’m an OT educator.
+Q: I’m an OT educator.
 Do I have to accept a student with a disability?

-Section 504 of the Rehabilitation Act of 1973 is designed to eliminate discrimination on the basis of handicap in any program receiving federal financial assistance.
+A: Section 504 of the Rehabilitation Act of 1973 is designed to eliminate discrimination on the basis of handicap in any program receiving federal financial assistance.
 For the purposes of the act, institutions of higher education are considered to receive federal financial assistance through student aid.

 The act covers physical or mental impairment such as mental retardation, organic brain syndrome, emotional or mental illness, and specific learning disabilities.